tzurbaev/laniakea-docs/docs/exceptions.md

 ## Render exceptions as views

+The `Laniakea\Exceptions\RenderableExceptionInterface` interface allows you to specify a custom view for rendering your exception.
+The view will be rendered instead of the default JSON response but only if current request does not expect a JSON response (i.e. `Accept: application/json` header is not present).

-If you want to render exceptions as well, you can implement the `Laniakea\Exceptions\RenderableExceptionInterface` interface on your exception class and return instance of `Illuminate\View\View` from the `getView()` method.
+Implement the `getView()` method in your exception class and return an instance of `Illuminate\View\View` to make it work:

 ```php
 <?php